Skip to content

 AI Integration

-Project Spec ships with two bundled MCP servers and exposes eight language model tools, enabling AI assistants — including GitHub Copilot, Claude Code, and any VS Code AI extension — to read and write your spec directly.
+Project Spec exposes five language model tools, enabling AI assistants — including GitHub Copilot, Claude Code, and any VS Code AI extension — to read and write your spec directly.
+There's no MCP server involved; the tools are registered directly with VS Code.

 Language Model Tools